avinash7375/DB_creation/AceDB.md

 ## what's the general idea?

-### I'l put everything on the line to configurate every patch.
+### I'll put everything on the line to configurate every patch.

 #### My guidelines in 1 sentence -
 --> I'm a human with post possibilities, but you've to fetch it out of me.<br>